-Welcome to our lesson for September 22, The Story of Moses, found in Exodus 1:8-17:7, 19:1- 40:38.
+Welcome to The Story of Moses, found in Exodus 1:8-17:7, 19:1- 40:38.
 The script is adapted from the story found in the pink Enrichment Presentations for Fall book, p.58-65.
 Sunday school teachers, I will emailed you a copy of the adapted script.
 If you’d like a copy and you’re not at FBG, feel free to email me and I’ll try my best to send it out to you.

 The timing of this story works well too with our story schedule, since we just shared the lesson of Joseph and will cover the Exodus story next.
 This adapted script ends right before Moses goes to talk with the Pharaoh, so the Exodus story can be shared as written in its Godly Play script.
 Be sure to end this story helping the children enjoy the suspense for next week’s lesson.
 It would be wonderful for them to go home asking what happens next, and reflecting on the story of the day.